-- $340 million for the purchase of up to 18 new VLocity trains, replacing older trains on Victoria’s busiest regional lines, and increasing capacity and comfort for passengers
+- $340 million for the purchase of 18 new VLocity trains, replacing older trains on Victoria's busiest regional lines, and increasing capacity and comfort for passengers

 The Victorian Budget 2019/20 also continues our efforts to make life just that little bit easier for commuters, investing:

 - $150 millionto expand car parking for commuters at some of our busiest regional and suburban train stations

 - $10 millionfor more frequent bus services across Victoria